 You know the saying: When you marry someone, you marry their whole family.
 That's great and all, but just like in marriage, you are bound to experience conflict with your in-laws.
-And when that happens, what should you do?

 If you love your spouse and they love their family, you have to find a way to get along with your in-laws.
 Sometimes, it can be a challenge.
 When you're having problems with your in-laws, here is how you can improve your communication with both them and your spouse to avoid conflict.